-The overall goal is for the Coach to optimize the chances that students will enter best-fit, quality high schools by strategically selecting a list of 12 schools.

-To do so, the Coach will be trained and supported on:
+The overall goal is for the Middle School Education Specialist to optimize the chances that students will enter best-fit, quality high schools by strategically selecting a list of 12 schools.
+To do so, the Middle School Education Specialist must be:

-- The key metrics of high school quality (e.g., safety, academic outcomes, graduation rates, etc.) and admissions criteria and what constitutes a realistic match based on a student's interests, performance, and preferences; - How to research high schools based on student's interests, performance, needs, and geographical preference; - How to navigate potentially challenging conversations with parents and collaborate with guidance counselors.
+- Knowledgeable of the key metrics of high school quality (e.g., safety, academic outcomes, graduation rates, etc.) and how they can vary by borough; - Able to research high schools based on student's interests, performance, needs, and geographical preference; - Familiar with admissions criteria and what constitutes a realistic match based on a student's interests, performance, and preferences.